Introducing Anchorages as Mines: Turning Idle Ships into Green-Steel Assets

 • Recycled parts prepared for transportation

-More details on the recycling process (PDF)
+View the the recycling process in depth (PDF)

 EEC's pilot project shows that responsible ship recycling isn't just possible—it's already happening.